 Trade and Investment

 As Australia's second largest market in the Middle East, Saudi Arabia is an important trading partner for Australia.
-In 2014, the total two-way merchandise and services trade totaled more than $3 billion.
-Of this two-way trade, Australia's merchandise exports to Saudi Arabia amounted to $2.263 billion.
-Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $748 million in 2014.
-Other major exports were beef, meat (excluding beef) and barley.
+In 2015, the two-way merchandise trade totalled $2.6 billion and trade in services $393 million.
+Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $924.3 million in 2015..

 Australia-Saudi business ties have expanded.
 The March 2013 Joint Ministerial Commission meeting saw the signing of a MoU between the Australia Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Australia Saudi Joint Business Council.
 The establishment of the Saudi-based chapter, the Saudi-Australian Business Council, was formally approved in July 2014.